Linus-Mussmaecher/rucola/README.md

 ```

 #### Manual Build
-If you want to build the latest commit of rucola by yourself, you can clone the repository with
+If you want to build the latest commit of rucola by yourself, you can clone the repository, build & install:
 ```
  git clone https://github.com/Linus-Mussmaecher/rucola
  cd rucola